caseyocampo/blog-eleventy-tailwind/src/posts/2022/js-rock-paper-scissors-game.md

 The following sections will describe the HTML, CSS, and JavaScript files I used to create the game.
 More specifically, I’ll be covering semantic markup, media features in media queries, and an overview of JavaScript methods and features used.

-Jump to a section.

-The HTML Structure
-How I Made It Responsive
-JavaScript Features and Methods Used

 **TL; want to play the game**: If you’re interested in playing the game, you can check it out on its <a href="https://caseyocampo.github.io/js-rock-paper-scissors/" target="_blank">GitHub page {% newtab %}</a>.

 ## The HTML Structure